 Who does the New Jersey Lemon Law protect?

-The NJ Lemon Law protects consumers who have purchased a vehicle that suffers a repetitive defect or non-conformity that first occurs within the first two years (24 months) or 24,000 miles spent with that vehicle – whichever comes first.
+The Lemon Law in New Jersey protects consumers who have purchased a vehicle that suffers a repetitive defect or non-conformity that first occurs within the first two years (24 months) or 24,000 miles spent with that vehicle – whichever comes first.

 A manufacturer-authorized dealership only has three attempts to repair the vehicle before the consumer can file a claim.

 Not always.
-If your vehicle is in the shop for 20 days or more within the first 24 months or 24,000 miles of owning the vehicle, we can file a claim under the New Jersey Lemon Law.
+If your vehicle is in the shop for 20 days or more within the first 24 months or 24,000 miles of owning the vehicle, we can file a claim under the Lemon Law in the state of New Jersey.
 These 20 days do not need to be consecutive, nor for the same problem, so long as they fall within the aforementioned timeframe.

 In addition, if your car is not fixed after one repair attempt for a problem that could cause death or serious bodily injury, you may have a potential claim.